th3terrorist/website/web/posts/quadtrees.md

 ### Debug drawing

 Just so that we're working with Rust, we'll use traits.
 A Drawable trait is used throughout the demo so that any drawable thing will expose this function.
 So just like the player implements it, we can also implement the Drawable trait for a QuadNode.
-Oh and I'll use recursion again just cause it became a habit at this point.
+I'll use recursion again here, as it became a habit.

 ```rust
 trait DrawShape {